Marvenlee/cheviot-drivers/README.md

 ## gpio

-Driver to allow toggling of GPIOs through sendmsg commands.
+Driver to allow toggling of GPIOs through sendio commands.
 The configuration of GPIOs should be done either by the bootloader or this driver.
 This will be moved to an privileged ring when we move to implementing multiple protection rings.